 Those same fatty acids that keep the salmon warm have been shown to protect the heart, brain, and skin in us humans.
 The most important thing to keep in mind is how the salmon was raised and where it is from.

-Always opt for a sustainable wild-caught option if you are planning on eating the skin, because if the salmon was raised in a heavily polluted area, those same toxins could make there way to your dinner plate #yuck.
+Always opt for a sustainable wild-caught option if you plan on eating the skin.
+If the salmon was raised in a heavily polluted area, those same toxins could make their way to your dinner plate #yuck.

 Check out this link from Medical News Today to read more about Salmon Skin and it’s benefits.